 Taking the informal approach is strongly preferred.
 This means talking with those who caused the problem and together arriving at a satisfactory resolution.
 You can get assistance with this from a study advisor or a student dean.
-He or she can also mediate if you yourself do not wish to enter into a direct conversation, for example if circumstances do not allow this.
 If you are still dissatisfied, you can consider lodging a formal complaint.